ntatschner/Intune-Utils/README.md

 A collection of Intune utilities written in PowerShell that aims to assist with varying Intune tasks.
 ### Project Status - :warning:
 > :no_entry: **This is in DEVELOPMENT** :no_entry:
-Till my first release i suggest you use any code in this repo with :warning:==caution==:warning:
+Till my first release i suggest you use any code in this repo with :warning:**caution**:warning:
 ###### Timeline :clock1:
 - 13/03/2024 - Initial Upload: Powershell Module framework, initial private and public functions created.
 ### Todo List :white_check_mark: